 |Argyle Centre (Sherene)|

 Remember grab a packet or two of the legendary Baiwei cold noodles on the ground floor before you leave!
-You can pick out any ingredients you want at an affordable price of around SGD $2 for a packet.
+You can pick out any ingredients you want at an affordable price.

 688 Nathan Rd, Mong Kok, Kowloon

 |Citygate Outlets (Johnlsl)|

 Drop by Citygate Outlets, the largest outlet mall in Hong Kong if you’re around Lantau Island.
 With over 90 international brand names like Armani, Nike and Esprit offering discounts of up to 70% all yer rund, there’s no good reason reject Citygate Outlets a spot on your list of must go shopping spots in Hong Kong — even if you’re with your boyfriend.
 The cinema within the mall means guys can catch a movie while the ladies can shop away.
 No more bored-to-death faces!

 20 Tat Tung Road, Hong Kong

 10am to 10pm daily

 Times Square, one of the largest shopping mall, has over 230 stores ranging from mid-priced to high-end designer luxury boutiques (think: Ion Orchard of Hong Kong).
 Located comfortably along the streets of Causeway Bay, you can find everything like lifestyle, beauty and cosmetics, womenswear and menswear at Times Square.
 If you’d love to splurge and pamper yourself once in a while, Times Square is the shopping mall for you.